-- Students holding the 'named' scholarships above will have their cumulative GPAs reviewed at the end of each academic year.
-The minimum cumulative GPA requirements are as follows:
+• Students holding a Lyon Honors Fellowship will have their cumulative GPAs reviewed at the end of each academic year.
+The minimum cumulative GPA requirement for a Lyon Honors Fellowship is 3.25

-- Brown (3.25)

-- Anderson (3.0)

-- West (3.0)

-- Lyon Honors Fellowship (3.25)

 Students failing to meet the minimum cumulative GPA requirements will lose their Lyon Scholarship.